Skip to main content

 You can research, plan, and organize your college and transfer journey using the information and resources available within this portal from Virginia’s participating institutions, including Radford University.

-Additionally, this Transfer Guide will help you understand how associate degrees count at Radford as well as list course equivalencies.
+Additionally, this Transfer Guide [PDF] will help you understand how associate degrees count at Radford as well as list course equivalencies.

 Radford University will consider for transfer credit only those credits earned from a regionally accredited school, as well as military service at levels consistent with the American Council on Education (ACE) Guide to the Evaluation of Education Experiences in the Armed Services.